Welcome to the Edgar Stammers Primary Academy Maths Curriculum.

 The expectation in the National Curriculum is that the majority of children will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of children’s’ understanding and their readiness to progress to the next stage.
 Children who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including, through additional practice, before moving on.

-To view our Maths Policy, please click here.
+To view our KS1 Calculation Policy, please click here.

 To view our Long Term Plans, please click here.